Social Insurance in Switzerland

 Employees, up to the legal retirement age

 Workers subject to the Swiss social insurance system

 Unemployment insurance enables workers to receive 70% respectively 80% of their salary in the event of job loss and thereby promotes the reintegration of the unemployed into the labor market.
 The contribution rate for AC/ALV is 2.2% of annual salary, capped at CHF 148'200.-.
 The rate is set by the Confederation and applies to a reference salary (the insured earnings).

 If the employee’s income is higher than CHF 148'200.-, then a solidarity contribution of 1% is levied on the part of the salary that exceeds this amount.

 The costs of unemployment insurance are shared equally between the employer and the employee.
 Please note, however, that self-employed persons cannot insure themselves against unemployment.

-Several requirements must be met in order to receive unemployment benefits for a past salaried activity.
+Several requirements must be met to receive unemployment benefits for past salaried activity.
 The insured party must reside in Switzerland and be totally or partially unemployed.
 The insured must have been unemployed for at least 2 consecutive days, resulting in a loss of salary, and must be available for employment and actively seeking work.

 There are many different types of social insurance in Switzerland.
 To know what is compulsory as an employer and what is not, you need to study the legal form that you have chosen.